Circassia: Paganism

 The ancient beliefs of the Circassians were based on animism and magic, within the framework of the customary rules of Xabze.
-Although the main belief was Monistic-Monotheistic, they prayed using water, fire, plants, forests, rocks, thunder and lightning.
+Although the main belief was Monistic-Monotheistic, they prayed using water, fire, plants, forests, rocks, thunder, and lightning.
 They performed their acts of worship accompanied by dance and music in the sacred groves used as temples.
 An old priest led the ceremony, accompanied by songs of prayer, and supplications.
-Thus, it was aimed to protect the newborn babies from diseases and the evil eye.
+It was aimed at protecting newborn babies from diseases and the evil eye.
 Another important aspect was ancestors and honor.
-Therefore, the goal of man's earthly existence is the perfection of the soul, which corresponds to the maintenance of honour, manifestation of compassion, gratuitous help, which, along with valour, and bravery of a warrior, enables the human soul to join the soul of the ancestors with a clear conscience.
+They believed that the goal of man's earthly existence is the perfection of the soul, which corresponds to the maintenance of honour, manifestation of compassion, gratuitous help, which, along with valour, and bravery of a warrior, enables the human soul to join the soul of the ancestors with a clear conscience.

 Judaism

 Some Circassian tribes converted to Judaism in the past as a result of the settlement of approximately 20 thousand Jews in 8th-century Circassia, along with the relations established with the Turkic-Jewish Khazar Khaganate.
-Although Judaism in Circassia eventually assimilated into Christianity and Islam.
+Judaism in Circassia eventually assimilated into Christianity and Islam.

 Christianity

 It is the tradition of the early church that Christianity made its first appearance in Circassia in the 1st century AD via the travels and preaching of the Apostle Andrew, but recorded history suggests that, as a result of Greek and Byzantine influence, Christianity first spread throughout Circassia between the 3rd and 5th centuries AD.
 The spread of the Catholic faith was only possible with the Latin Conquest of Constantinople by the crusaders and the establishment of the Latin state.
 The Catholic religion was adopted by the Circassians following Farzakht, a distinguished figure who greatly contributed to the spread of this religion in his country.
 The pope sent him a letter in 1333 thanking him for his effort, as an indication of his gratitude.
-For Circassians, the most important and attractive personality in all Christian teachings was the personality of St. George.
+For Circassians, the most important and attractive personality in all Christian teachings was the personality of Saint George.
 They saw in him the embodiment of all the virtues respected in the Caucasus.
 His name in Circassian is "Aushe-Gerge".

-Christianity in Circassia experienced its final collapse in the 18th century when all Circassians accepted Islam.
+Christianity in Circassia experienced its final collapse in the 18th century when almost all Circassians accepted Islam.
 The ex-priests joined the Circassian nobility and were given the name "shogene" (teacher) and over time this name became a surname.

+Today Christianity is still widespread among Mozdok Kabardians.